 CO2 Absorbtion

-LICOR Ion Chromatography data shows that CO2 levels decrease with increased light intensity.
+LICOR data shows that CO2 levels decrease with increased light intensity.
 This inverse reaction to light shows that plants absorb CO2 and convert it into oxygen more efficiently with an increase of light energy.
 Absorption data shows a decrease in CO2 absorption in the samples damaged by hole punch.

 Discussion

 Our control data shows that our plant samples show trends in efficiency within certain ranges of light intensity that would allow scientists to maximize the efficiency of plant assimilation in artificial conditions.
-Our Ion Chromatography data contained maximum assimilation rates at specific light intensities, that could be charted for different plant species in order to improve selection methods for producing larger volumes of oxygen for artificial environments and terraforming research.
+Our LICOR data contained maximum assimilation rates at specific light intensities, that could be charted for different plant species in order to improve selection methods for producing larger volumes of oxygen for artificial environments and terraforming research.

-• Plants used to produce oxygen in space flight would produce higher volumes of O2 under specific intensities of light which could be determined for specific plant species via Ion Chromatography
+• Plants used to produce oxygen in space flight would produce higher volumes of O2 under specific intensities of light which could be determined for specific plant species via LICOR

 • If light intensity of specific areas of a planet are known, specific plants could be looked at for their efficiency in producing oxygen under those specific conditions.
 This data is valuable for future terraforming projects.